proAIrokibul/Supply-Chain-Analysis-And-Forcasting-In-US-Supply-Chains/README.md

-# Supply Chain Analysis and Forecasting in US Supply Chains
+# Supply Chain Analysis and Forecasting Predictive Modeling

 This project delves into the analysis and forecasting of supply chain performance within the United States, leveraging a robust dataset on regional sales.
 The goal is to extract actionable insights and predict critical outcomes, aiding businesses in optimizing their supply chain strategies.